lowandrew/olc_webportalv2/README.md

 - `docker-compose build`
 - `docker-compose up`

 At this point, the portal should be up.
-To make it fully functional, you'll need to attach into the running container twice (`docker exec -it olc_webportalv2_web_1 /bin/bash`).
+To make it fully functional, you'll need to attach into the running container to get task management going.

-In the first attached instance, run:

-- `python3 manage.py makemigrations`
-- `python3 manage.py migrate`
-- `python3 manage.py process_tasks > /dev/null &`

-Then, disown the process started (command should be `disown %1`) and do the same thing with the `monitor_tasks` command.

-- `python3 manage.py monitor_tasks > /dev/null &`
-- `disown %1`

-This way, if you lose connection to the VM hosting the site, tasks should still run.
+(`docker exec -it olc_webportalv2_web_1 /bin/bash`).

+From there, all you should need to do is run supervisor.
+This will keep `process_tasks` and `monitor_tasks` running, and restart them if they stop for any reason:

+`supervisord -c supervisord.conf`